iskernel/ServiceClients.HostIpInfo/README.md

 ServiceClients.HostIpInfo
 =========================

-A simple wrapper for the IP lookup and geotargeting service present at http://www.hostip.info/
+A simple C# wrapper for the IP lookup and geotargeting service present at http://www.hostip.info/